 For concurrent filing, be sure to include the following documents in your package:

 - A cover letter indicating you are filing Form I-131 and a humanitarian reinstatement request together;

 - The humanitarian reinstatement request completed by the Form I-130 principal beneficiary, with supporting documentation.
 (There is no separate fee to request humanitarian reinstatement.);

 - Form I-131 completed by the qualified FWVP petitioner, with supporting documentation and the required fee or fee waiver request;

 - The previously approved Form I-130; and

 - Form I-864, Affidavit of Support, filed by an eligible sponsor with required financial documentation.
-You do not need to also include Form I-134, Affidavit of Support.
+You do not need to also include Form I-134, Declaration of Financial Support.
 Do not substitute Form I-134 for the Form I-864.